Azure/azure-sdk-for-js/packages/arm-storage-2018-02-01/README.md

 });
 ```

-### browser - Authentication, client creation and list operations as an example written in javascript.
+### browser - Authentication, client creation and list operations as an example written in JavaScript.

 - index.html
 ```html